poiati/gmongo/README.md

 Email: paulogpoiati@gmail.com

 # Usage

+com.gmongo.GMongo don't extends com.mongodb.Mongo.
+It delegate all methods calls to a Mongo instance.
+If you need to get the Mongo reference just call com.gmongo.GMongo#getMongo.

+Sample:

     // To download GMongo on the fly and put it at classpath
     @Grab(group='com.gmongo', module='gmongo', version='0.5.1')
     import com.gmongo.GMongo